 Is the Fitbit Versa 4 worth the wait?

-Ultimately, choosing a new Fitbit device is always a wise choice if you want to buy a smartwatch that can deliver great fitness features.
+Ultimately, choosing a new Fitbit device is always wise if you want to buy a smartwatch that can deliver great fitness features.
 So in simple words, it’s worth waiting for the Versa 4.